be-great/alx-low_level_programming/0x00-hello_world/README.md

 - `puts`
 - `putchar`

-## Concepts
-- Steps taken to create the executable file and simple C code.

 | File | Description |
 | --- | --- |
 | 0-preprocessor | A script that runs a C file through the preprocessor and saves the result into another file. |